dangers of summer driving

 Summer can do a number on your tires.
 As AAA explains, hot weather causes the air inside your tires to expand, which can lead to a blowout in well-worn wheels.
 Check your tires on a regular basis during the summer months, especially during heat waves.

 Summertime is a popular time for road construction.
-The Federal Highway Administration reports that 667 fatalities resulted from car crashes in work zones in 2009.
+The Centers for Disease Control and Prevention reports that fatalities in construction and maintenance work zones averaged 669 from 2007 through 2012.
 Always be a little extra cautious when you drive around construction zones.

 More bicycles and motorcycles on the road